Skip to Main Content

 Submission of Theses and Dissertations

 The Graduate School at the University of Kentucky implemented a policy in Fall 2013 that requires all finalized master's theses and doctoral dissertations to be submitted to UKnowledge and made freely accessible online.
 Depositing theses and dissertations in UKnowledge enhances their online visibility and discoverability.
 It does not require authors to transfer copyright to the university.
 Templates for theses and dissertations are available online.
 Information about preparing theses and dissertations are available here.
-A thesis/dissertation submission guide is available to walk you through the submission process.

 Students should pay attention to these issues before submitting their theses/dissertations: